Sammccarthypotter/2-2_lammps_git/doc/src/dump_image.rst

                    zoom 1.6 adiam 1.5
    dump_modify     1 pad 5 amap 0 10 sa 1 10 ${colors}

 In this case, the sequential color map has 10 color entries, and molecule IDs are mapped to one of the colors, even if there are 1000s of molecules.
+In this case, the sequential color map has 10 color entries, and molecule IDs are mapped to one of the colors, even if there are 1000s of molecules.